Maurice Browning

 Maurice Browning (11 May 1919 – 4 December 1983) was a British television actor.

-He appeared in several cult television series, including The Avengers, The Saint, The Champions and Doctor Who.
+He appeared in many series, including The Avengers, The Saint, The Champions and Doctor Who.
 His film credits included roles in The Last Days of Dolwyn (1949), The Party's Over (1965), Where the Bullets Fly (1966) and The Assassination Bureau (1969).

 Browning also made an adaptation of the Gilbert and Sullivan comic opera The Mikado that was filmed in 1963 as The Cool Mikado, and supplied the libretto for Twenty Minutes South and The Bright Arcade.